-Lacking the tools, funds, skill, and confidence to to a full demo down to studs and remodeling “properly,” I decided- on a whim and a tiny budget- to see what would happen if I simply installed beadboard over the existing tile.
-I found wainscotting style MDF paneling on sale that I liked, but this same method should work for installing shiplap over existing tile (you’ll just need to add a recessed line of waterproof caulk in the gaps of the shipflap boards).
+Lacking the tools, funds, skill, and confidence to do a full demo down to studs and remodeling “properly,” I decided- on a whim and a tiny budget- to see what would happen if I simply installed beadboard over the existing tile.
+I found wainscotting style MDF paneling on sale that I liked, but this same method should work for installing shiplap over existing tile (you’ll just need to add a recessed line of waterproof caulk in the gaps of the shiplap boards).

 Before the Remodel- What I started with: